 But the film ultimately belongs to Pacino’s black-hearted Milton, his insouciant malevolence permeating events in a manner that leaves the movie’s cast squirming under his spell.
 You see, Milton is more than just the CEO of a multinational conglomerate.
 He is the Prince of Darkness in his twentieth century incarnation, and what role more befitting than that of a big city lawyer, a person who can bend the rules to his every whim and ensure that criminals walk free on a technicality?

 Society may have become more civilised in a general sense since the days when citizens were sentenced to death on an Evangelical whim, but the systematic nature of an evolved species opens many doors for those who are given access.
 It also locks many more.
 Who in 20th century civilisation would ever suspect the presence of the devil on Earth other than the kind who are inevitably committed to the loony bin?
 It’s madness to contemplate the Antichrist at work, but today the devil wears a tailored suit.
 He smiles and shakes your hand as he steals your pride and obliterates your soul.
 Just visit the boardrooms of the world’s biggest conglomerates and see for yourself.
-The effect they have on the lives of the general population are confidential but devastating.
-Hundreds of years ago, the advent global warming would have been documented as the first stirrings of the apocalypse.
+The affect they have on the lives of the general population is unspoken yet devastating.
+Hundreds of years ago, the advent of global warming would have been documented as the first stirrings of the apocalypse.

 John Milton – The law, my boy, puts us into everything.
 It’s the ultimate backstage pass.
 It’s the new priesthood, baby.
 Did you know there are more students in law school than lawyers walking the Earth?

 Pacino’s Milton is an omnipotent presence who influences the lives of everyone he touches, the kind who can commit rape and adultery in an uptown apartment while simultaneously appearing in a court of law.
-Far from being a one-trick pony, he has his fingers in all sorts of political pies, running the international arms trade and promoting nuclear energy and crossing language barriers to send petty hoods on missions to slice and dice their cheating spouses.
+Far from being a one-trick pony, he has his fingers in all sorts of political pies, running the international arms trade, promoting nuclear energy and crossing language barriers to send petty hoods on missions to slice and dice their cheating spouses.
 If one of his pawns becomes a problem, he sends a gang of newly possessed homeless cronies to beat him into nonexistence, while known antagonists are likely to end up crushed under the wheels of a passing vehicle.
 In the end, that is the key to successful evil: to be everywhere and nowhere, to be everyone and nobody in particular.